-As shown in Figure 6, this section presents a layered architecture of a provenance-aware access control framework as an extension of the XACML architecture in Figure 2.
+As shown in Fig. 6, this section presents a layered architecture of a provenance-aware access control framework as an extension of the XACML architecture in Fig. 2.
 It includes three layers.
 The top layer and bottom layer include modules reused or extended from either the existing XACML architecture or provenance-aware systems.
 The middle layer comprises TPM and a set of TPM interpreters and is essential for efficient specification and enforcement of provenance-aware policies.

-Fig. 6.
-A Layered Architecture of Provenance-aware Access Control Framework the PAS.
+A typical access control process enforced by the proposed architecture shown in Fig. 6 is as follows.
+An acting user initiates a request in a PAS for permissions (actions against resources).
+Note that the requested resource might be provenance and the acting user has been authenticated as a subject at run-time by the PAS.
 The request will be intercepted by PEP and then be forwarded to PDP.
 PDP then evaluates the request against provenance-aware policies from PAP and may query necessary attributes (including provenance) from PIP during evaluation.
-Note that a provenance-aware policy is defined using dependency types in TPM and all dependency types in a policy will be parsed by a TPM interpreter into provenance queries specific to the underlying provenance store (the provenance-aware PIP).
+Note that a provenance-aware policy is defined using dependency types in TPM and all dependency types in a policy will be parsed by a TPM interpreter into provenance queries specific to the underlying provenance store (the provenanceaware PIP).
 Provenance query engine executes the queries and returns the results to PDP.
 PDP returns the decision of 'permit' or 'deny' to PEP and PEP will then allow or block the request.